best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ```
 ## What to review

-When reviewing code, you might ask yourself the following questions:
+When reviewing code, you should ask yourself the following questions:
-* Am I able to easily understand what the code is doing?
+* Can I easily understand what the code is doing?
-    * Is the code sufficiently documented?
+    * Is the code sufficiently documented for me to understand it?
-    * Is there any duplication in the code?
+    * Is there duplication in the code that could be simplified by refactoring?
     * Are functions and class methods simple, using few parameters?
 * Does the code fulfil its requirements?
 * Is the required functionality tested sufficiently?
 * How easy will it be to alter this code when requirements change?
 They always do.
-    * Are high level parameters kept in a dedicated configuration file?
+    * Are high level parameters kept in a dedicated configuration file, or Would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
-* Does the code style appear to be consistent?
+* Is the code style consistent?
 * Can I generate the same outputs that the analysis claims to produce?
     * Have dependencies been sufficiently documented?
     * Is the code version, data version and configuration recorded?